 Huda Beauty Tantour retails for £26 for 11g of product.
 Compared to other highend options like the Chanel Soleil Tan De Chanel cream bronzer which is £40 for 30g of product, you’re not getting a lot for your money with the Huda product but this only has an 18 months shelf life and I feel like I’ll never use it all up in that time.

 I like to apply this either with a sponge or with a small dense brush.
-I start with a small amount of product on my brush and I just dab it and blend to define my face.
+I start with a small amount of product on my brush and I just dab dots of product and blend it upwards to define my face.
 Being a cream product, it blends effortlessly and it’s easy to build up but it is possible to go overboard with this and end up blending it into nothing.

 I have Tatour in the shade Light, which is the perfect warm-toned shade for me.
 As you can expect from a product named Tatour, it’s the perfect mix between contour and bronzer.
 This is available in five shades which isn’t amazing but it’s not the worst shade selection.